-182.-(1) A witness summoned to produce a document shall, if it is in his possession or power, bring it to court notwithstanding any objection which there may be to its production or to its admissibility, but the validity of any such objection shall be decided on by the court.

-(2) The court may, if it sees fit, inspect the document unless is a document to which section 140 it is a document to which section 140 applies, or may take other evidence to enable it to determine its admissibility.
+- 173.-(1) A witness summoned to produce a document shall, if it is in his possession or power, bring it to court notwithstanding any objection which there may be to its production or to its admissibility, but the validity of any such objection shall be decided on by the court. - (2) The court may, if it sees fit, inspect the document unless it is a document to which section 132 applies, or may take other evidence to enable it to determine its admissibility.